mads-swaps/mads-swaps.github.io/index.md

 ## AWS Lambda and the Serverless Application Model

 AWS Lambda, a managed serverless service, was selected as the primary compute resource to handle the cloud computing that keeps the database up-to-date and the simulations running.
 Lambda was selected instead of Elastic Compute Cloud (EC2) because of the nature of the data and simulation, where the majority of the computations are performed at regular intervals with long idling periods in between.
 As opposed to EC2, Lambda excels at automatic scaling and its pricing scheme matches with spikes in computational load.
-With the Lambda setup, hundreds of simulations can be done in seconds while it takes up to minutes to do the same with a similary specified EC2 resource.
+With the Lambda set up, hundreds of simulations can be done in seconds while it takes up to minutes to do the same with a similarly specified EC2 resource.

 To deploy the Lambda functions, the AWS Serverless Application Model (SAM) framework is used.
 The SAM framework automatically manages AWS infrastructures through configuration files.
-Once configured, Lambda functions and its settings, security, and network configurations can be updated and deployed automatically.
+Once configured, Lambda functions and their settings, security, and network configurations can be updated and deployed automatically.
 The Lambda functions are packaged as container images and uploaded to the Amazon Elastic Container Registry, allowing for version control.

 The following Lambdas perform the AWS compute: